For me, counselling is not a technical exercise to ‘fix’ things on the surface and help you feel better.

 Certain events may also have a big impact on you such as bullying, domestic violence, being left alone, losing a family member, severe accidents and many other things.
 The same is true of anything that felt frightening or humiliating, especially if it happened repeatedly.
 Being neglected, abused or exploited may leave some form of trauma.

 What sort of therapy do you need?
 Would it help to talk about your past history or childhood experiences and how these have affected you?
 This can feel quite difficult at first, but often turns out to be one of the most healing aspects of counselling.
-Please feel free to talk to me about any of this.
-(I will also try and add more information here in future).
+Please feel free to talk to me about any of this at your consultation session.

 You can, if you wish, talk about your past experiences in therapy.
 We do this only to understand how they have shaped you in the present day.
-This can help you to change and heal whatever is troubling you, so that you can live a happier life in future.
+Therapy will help you to release and heal these experiences and patterns.
+We are aiming for a lasting, inner transformation so that you can live life as you want to.

 Photo by Cata.